-While catamnestic studies of the Dutch cohort showed a clear improvement in the psychological well-being of the treatment group (de Vries et al., 2014), this could not be clearly demonstrated in a much more heterogeneous sample in Germany (Becker- Hebly et al. 2018, 2021), whose selection was not selectively based on a protocol and also included LO courses.
-In this respect, it must be asked in general whether, in view of the growing diversity of developmental trajectories, a protocol-based treatment approach can still meet the requirements.
+While catamnestic studies of the Dutch cohort showed a clear improvement in the psychological well-being of the treatment group (de Vries et al., 2014), the same improvement could not be clearly demonstrated in a much more heterogeneous sample from Germany (Becker- Hebly & Richter-Appelt, 2018; Becker-Hebly et al., 2021), whose selection was not selectively based on a protocol and that also included late-onset (LO) courses.
+In this respect, it must be asked in general whether, given the growing diversity of developmental trajectories, a protocol-based treatment approach can still meet the requirements.

 Onset Age

-Early and Late Onset GD (Lawrence, 2010; Person et.al., 1974) are descriptions of the time of initial manifestation (Onset Age, OA) of GD.
-Early Onset (EO) manifests in childhood, always before the begin of puberty, and is often accompanied by early gender role change.
-Late Onset GD (LO), on the other hand, manifests later, after the begin or completion of puberty, and is therefore considered more difficult to diagnose, since most affected individuals have already lived in their biological sex for a longer period of time, often without externally recognizable signs of distress.
-To date, the OA of GD has been considered as a marker of diagnostic certainty in the context of indication for physical medicine interventions in adolescents, with no follow-up data on the persistence of LO GD in the literature to date.
+Early- and late-onset GD (Lawrence, 2010; Person and Ovesey, 1974) are descriptions of the time of the initial manifestation (OA) of GD.
+EO manifests in childhood, always before puberty, and is often accompanied by an early gender role change.
+LO GD, on the other hand, manifests later, after the initiation or completion of puberty, and is therefore considered more difficult to diagnose because most affected individuals have already lived in their biological sex for a longer period of time, often without externally recognizable signs of distress.
+The OA of GD has been considered a marker of diagnostic certainty in the context of an indication for physical medicine interventions in adolescents, although there are no follow-up data on the persistence of LO GD in the literature.

-The growing heterogeneity of the clientele and resulting presumed differential developmental trajectories have recently been attempted for the first time to be captured quantitatively (Sorbara, 2021; Arnoldussen, 2022) by distinguishing between the temporal duration of GD and age groups at initial presentation.
-In initial results from the Netherlands (Arnoldussen, 2022), this showed that older adolescents (younger than 14 years vs. 14 years or older at initial presentation) had an overrepresentation of a female referral gender and greater body-related dissatisfaction, whereas the younger group was more likely to have evidence of gender-nonconforming childhood behavior and more likely to have an indication for gender reassignment procedures.
-Sorbara (2021) compared the under- and over-15 age groups and found that the older group of adolescents at initial presentation was significantly more psychopathologically distressed, and adolescents presenting younger were significantly more likely to notice their gender incongruence earlier.
-Without explicitly capturing onset age as a variable in the studies, both findings indicate that older adolescents were more likely to be of female assignment gender at first presentation and were more severely and frequently psychologically distressed than younger adolescents.
+Researchers have recently attempted to quantitatively capture the growing heterogeneity of the clientele and the associated, and presumably distinct, developmental trajectories (Sorbara et al., 2021; Arnoldussen et al., 2022) by distinguishing between the temporal duration of GD and the age group at the initial presentation.
+Initial results from the Netherlands (Arnoldussen et al., 2022) showed that older adolescents (younger than 14 years vs. 14 years or older at initial presentation) had an overrepresentation of birth-assigned females and greater body-related dissatisfaction, whereas the younger group was more likely to have evidence of gender-nonconforming childhood behavior and more likely to have an indication for gender reassignment procedures.
+Sorbara et al. (2021) compared the younger than and older than 15-year-old age groups and found that the older group of adolescents at initial presentation was significantly more psychopathologically distressed and that adolescents presenting younger were significantly more likely to notice their gender incongruence earlier.
+Without explicitly capturing OA as a variable in the studies, both findings indicate that older adolescents were more likely to be of female-assigned sex at first presentation and were more severely and frequently psychologically distressed than younger adolescents.